holy-shit/play2-openshift-for-hipsters/README.md

 17) You can add this line

+    if [ -f $OPENSHIFT_DATA_DIR/.bashrc ]; then
-    source $OPENSHIFT_DATA_DIR/playshift-vars
+        source $OPENSHIFT_DATA_DIR/playshift-bashrc
+        export -f playshift-mode
+    fi

 to your bash profile, e.g. with

     vim app-root/data/.bash_profile

+and type just after login

+    playshift-mode

-it is useful if you hack production environment without modifying control scripts
+It will export all environment variables and so on.
+It is useful if you hack production environment without modifying control scripts

 17) Latest update brings playshift-update script.
 It will copy control scripts from play2-openshift-for-hipsters repo that will be located in your $OPENSHIFT_DATA_DIR.
 Please note that openshift-deps will clone this repo by default, but will NOT run update script automatically.
 This is done in case you have edited control scripts manually, and in case of automatic update playscript-update would have destroyed all of your changes.
 You are not required to use playshift-update, I created this thing for my own needs.